 Fatty15 for Cellular Health

-Because C15:0 is found primarily in trace amounts of whole fat dairy products, your body may be deficient in this essential fatty acid if you are not drinking whole fat milk or eating other full fat dairy products.
+Because C15:0 is found primarily in trace amounts of whole-fat dairy products, your body may be deficient in this essential nutrientif you are not drinking whole-fat milk or eating other full-fat dairy products.

 Additionally, many foods that naturally have trace levels of the good saturated fat, C15:0, also have lots of calories and much higher amounts of the "bad" saturated fats (like C16:0), which are associated with poorer health.

-But that’s okay — fatty15 is the once a day supplement that offers you the pure, powder form, vegan-friendly version of C15:0, known as FA15™.
+But that’s okay — fatty15 is the once-a-day supplement that offers you the pure, powder form, vegan-friendly, sustainably-produced, award-winning, version of C15:0, known as FA15™.

 Just one fatty15 capsule per day gives your cells a fighting chance against the effects of cellular degradation.*

-Get started with the fatty15 trial kit here, and see how simple it can be to support your health, feel your youth, and age on your own terms.*
+Get started with the fatty15 trial kit here, and see how simple it can be to support your health, look and feel better, and age on your own terms.*